Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Posterior Distribution of DGP Emulator Gradients

-Figure \ref{fig: comparsion_of_gradient} shows the qualitative results for $d=2$, demonstrating that our proposed method accurately captures both the function values and the gradients.
-In contrast, the GP model struggles to accurately emulate the function, and therefore the gradient, while the FD-based approach lacks robustness.
-Although FD performs well in the flat upper-right region, it struggles with sharp gradient variations due to its sensitivity to $\delta h$ and discretisation near evaluation points \citep{quarteroni2010numerical}.
+Figure \ref{fig: comparsion_of_gradient} shows the qualitative results for the $d=2$ case, demonstrating that our proposed method accurately captures both the function values and the gradients.
+In contrast, the GP model struggles to accurately emulate the function and, therefore, the gradient, while the FD-based approach lacks robustness.
+Although FD performs well in the flat upper-right region, it struggles with sharp gradient variations due to its sensitivity to $\delta h$ and discretizations \cite{quarteroni2010numerical}.

 Figure \ref{fig: comparsion_of_gradient} (d) presents the results of our proposed method.
-The blue dashed ellipse represents the predictive gradient standard deviation, with elongation indicating higher uncertainty in high-variation directions and compression reflecting confidence in stable regions.
-This anisotropic pattern aligns with the active-subspace analysis \citep{constantine2014active}, validating the reliabilities of our methods.
-The unique UQ capability broadens DGP applications in gradient-sensitive tasks such as active subspace and sensitivity analyses \citep{sobol2001global, jefferson2015active, edeling2024global}.
-Figure \ref{fig:quantitative_result_of_dgp_grad} shows the quantitative comparison of gradient computation methods.
-Our method demonstrates improvements in the accuracy of the estimation in dimensions $d=1,2,3,4$ compared to alternative approaches, consistently achieving the lowest errors and variances.
+The blue dashed ellipse represents the predictive gradient standard deviation, with elongation indicating higher uncertainty in high-variation directions.